 Regardless of the Active Directory option you choose, CAS will create several objects in the Active Directory domain in order to manage the deployment:

-Two root-level organizational units (OUs) for storing AD objects created by CAS
+One root-level organizational unit (OU) for storing AD objects created by CAS

 Security groups for mapping users to resources (Collection Pools)